volumetricsteve/fhDOOM/README.md

   * Fixed tons of warnings
   * image_usePrecompressedTextures is 0 by default, so HD texture packs (like Wulfen) can be used more easily.

+see also [changes.md](changes.md) for complete history of all changes.

 ## Screenshots

 Shadow Mapping